phdinds-aim/time_series_handbook/04_GrangerCausality/README.md

 # Chapter 4: Granger Causality Test

-In this chapter, we introduce the notion of causality and describe a test for linear models.
-The VAR model discussed in the previous chapter will be applied here.
+In the first three chapters, we discussed the classical methods for both univariate and multivariate time series forecasting.
+We now introduce the notion of causality and its implications on time series analysis in general.
+We also describe a test for the linear VAR model discussed in the previous chapter.

 The [notebook](04_GrangerCausality.ipynb) is outlined as follows:
 * Notations